 However, s.59A of that same Act prescribes that the Minister for Civil Service may direct, depending upon circumstances, via Ministerial Direction that those sections should not apply.
 This is called AP<GMP.
-The latest Ministerial Direction was issued on 3 December 2018 (though its effective date was backdated to the 6 April 2016).
+The latest Ministerial Direction was issued on 31 March 2021 (its effective date is the 6 April 2021).

-Back to index

 Effective date of a pensioner’s GMP

-Scheme member
+Member

-A scheme member’s GMP is effective from the scheme member’s GMP age and is:
+A member’s GMP is effective from the member’s GMP age and is:

 age 65 for a man